 If you’ve ever wondered how photochromic lenses darken, it’s because of a chemical reaction within the lens.

 This makes protecting your eyes from the sun’s harmful UV rays a whole lot easier – especially in children, as their eyes are especially sensitive to this.

 By reducing your eyes’ exposure to the sun, photochromic lenses can help protect you from eye conditions like cataracts.
 They also help reduce eye strain that can be caused by the changing light.

 Photochromic or Transitions lenses are prescription glasses which become darker when you’re in the sun and clear when you’re inside.
 A chemical reaction in the lens causes them to darken when they’re exposed to sunlight.

-No. Photochromic lenses are ideal for quicker trips in and outside, but if you’re spending a lot of time in the sun prescription sunglasses offer much better protection.
+No. While photochromic lenses are great for quick trips in and outside, you should use prescription sunglasses if you’re spending a lot of time in the sunshine.

-You can have photochromic lenses made in your prescription single vision, progressive and bifocal glasses.
-You can also add an anti-reflective coating to the photochromic lenses too.
+You can have photochromic lenses made for your single vision, progressive and bifocal prescription glasses.
+They come in a range of colours to suit your style – and you can add polarised lenses to reduce glare, or add an anti-reflective coating as well.